sahil3Vedi/BatchSVG/README.md

 # batchSVG
 Converts Bitmap images to SVG using matplotlib.
-Works best with PNG Images.
-Its hilarious how easy this turned out to be.
+Still needs some tweaking because maplotlib has a default plot size for all images.

 Clone the repo and empty the input and output folders.
 Add PNG/JPG images to the input folder.
 Ensure there aren't multiple dots "." in the filenames.